gritzko/librdx/abc/NEST.md

 the code should be small, simple, orthogonal and arbitrarily composable with the rest of ABC.

-Long story short, it takes 150 lines to implement a basic templating engine on top of a plain ABC byte buffer.
+Long story short, it takes [150 lines][n] to implement a basic templating engine on top of a plain ABC byte buffer.
 NEST stands for "nested templates".
 Yes, differently from PHP, bash and others, a variable can be substituted for a template that will be recursively subjected to further substitutions.